 6. Employee Experience and Wellness

-The significance of employee health and wellbeing has been brought to light by the current outbreak in South East Asia.
+The significance of employee health and employee wellbeing has been brought to light by the current outbreak in South East Asia.
 Finding a good work-life balance is becoming increasingly important as remote and hybrid work models become more common.
 Employers have seen how stress and anxiety affect production levels directly.
-One of your HR objectives for 2022 should be to concentrate on a more holistic perspective of employee welfare.
+One of your HR objectives for 2023 should be to concentrate on a more holistic perspective of employee welfare.

 Make sure your workers who work from home have the necessary equipment, resources, and assistance to do their jobs as efficiently as possible.
 Ensure that your management are knowledgeable of the risks of stress and burnout.
 Tracking employee hours and PTO is crucial for ensuring that your staff is getting the necessary rest and recovery time.